-- Retrofitting the inefficient (450W) motor with a Direct Current 150W motor, making the solar system much more affordable and sustainable to own and run - Enabled the local technology manufacturer to source efficient motors and supply appropriate retrofitted technical solution - Redesigned roller mechanism for more hygienic and better quality roti rolling - Mobile roti rolling demo van established with 2 enterprises.
+- Retrofitting the inefficient (450W) motor with a Direct Current 150W motor, making the solar system much more affordable and sustainable to own and run - Enabled the local technology manufacturer to retrofitted technical solution - Redesigned roller mechanism for more hygienic and better quality roti rolling - Mobile roti rolling demo van established with 2 enterprises.

-- Loan product within over 3 financial institutes in 2 different states linking enterprises with the loan product - Part of the product mix target while setting targets with banks for over 1550 micro entrepreneurs for availing solar driven livelihood solutions - Demonstrated and part of curriculum for all rural regional banker training programs.
+- Loan product within over 3 financial institutes in 2 different states - linking enterprises with the loan product - Part of the product mix target while setting targets with banks for over 1550 micro entrepreneurs for availing solar driven livelihood - Demonstrated and part of banker training programs.

-- Partnership with skill building NGO Best Practices to develop curriculum and start roti rolling innovation center

-- 3 District Agriculture

-Training Centers (DATCs)

-host solar roti training

-programs periodically.

-- Part of the SKDRDP (rural coorperative) training center with footfall of over 20,000 trainees per year.
+- Partnership with skill building NGO Best Practices to develop curriculum and start roti rolling innovation center - 3 District Agriculture Training Centers (DATCs) host solar roti training programs periodically. - Part of the SKDRDP (rural coorperative) training center with footfall of over 20,000 trainees per year.

-Institutionalized under Sind Mahila (women only) special Loan Scheme (8% interest) and MSME scheme.
+Institutionalized under Sind Mahila

+(women only) special Loan Scheme (8% interest) and MSME scheme.

-- Local institutional market channels have been built by partner NGOs like Best Practices, Kotra Adivasi Sangha and MYRADA. - Learnings on market linkages by analyzing the forst 50 micro entreprneurs- become part of training curriculum.
+Local institutional market channels have been built by partner NGOs like Best Practices, Kotra Adivasi Sangha and MYRADA.
+Learnings on market linkages by analyzing the forst 50 micro